Abhishek-dab/Todo-List/README.md

 # Todo List

-An elegant Todo organisation app built with Flutter and Firebase.
+An elegant Todo list app built with Flutter and Firebase to keep track of the tasks to be performed.

 # Features
 Users can create their own tasks by clicking on the '+' buttons.